mweissman97/mweissman97.github.io/_pages/cv.md

 ======
 * B.S. in Cellular and Molecular Biology, San Diego State University, 2019
   * Minor in Mathematics
+* M.S. in Ecology, Evolutionary, and Organismal Biology, Brown University, 2022
-* PhD in Ecology and Evolutionary Biology, Brown University, Expected 2024
+* Ph.D. in Ecology and Evolutionary Biology, Brown University, Expected 2024

 Publications
 ======